 That the task force shall support the Panel for a period of one year in respect of requests for studies and analysis relating to energy efficiency in the context of the HFC phase-down;

-That parties shall develop terms of reference for the energy efficiency aspects of existing and future technologies, servicing and maintenance, financial incentive programmes, co-benefits and other practices for enhancing efficiency the study categories of the Panel’s energy efficiency working group, including technology improvements, policy, regulatory and information matters and financial and related incentives;
+[3.
+That parties shall develop terms of reference for the energy efficiency aspects of existing and future technologies, servicing and maintenance, financial incentive programmes, co-benefits and other practices for enhancing efficiency, and in addition the study categories of the Panel’s energy efficiency working group, including technology improvements, policy, regulatory and information matters and financial and related incentives;]

+[ALT 3 That the Task Force will further advance the TEAP’s XXVIII/3 Working Group report on energy efficiency by addressing requests of the parties relating to energy efficiency in the phase-down of HFCs]

-That the Panel shall report to the Thirtieth Meeting of the Parties on the work of the task force.
+4. That the Panel shall report to the Thirtieth Meeting of the Parties on the work of the task force.